 - Click on Official Logos and Artwork (you will need to accept the License Agreement to continue)

-- Click on the logo you want and do a “save as” to your computer
+- Click on the logo you want, download and “save as” to your computer